twknab/gear_list_MEVN/README.md

 - Public Share Link
 - Sharing of Gear Lists (Add a Friend)
 - Password Reset
+- User Profile & Edit Profile
+- Mark List Complete, when All Items are Completed for that List
+- Import REI items (do they have an open API?
+Get item name & weight)

 ### Known Bugs / ISSUES